mirhmousavi/Pois/README.md

 # Pois
-a better whois client for python
+Whois client for Python with Proxy

 ## Why use Pois over other libraries?